Smaller Sizes of

 Operating dates: 1911

 Information and references: Coventry Evening Telegraph - Wednesday 01 November 1911 p1: "Mr Stickyback 98 New Street Birmingham, photos in Christmas Cards".
 According to "Professional Photographers in Birmingham 1842-1914" (by C.E.John Aston, Michael Hallett and Joseph McKenna), 98 New Street Birmingham was occupied by photographer Harry Lloyd.
-Harry Lloyd traded as Mr Stickyback in Dublin - see our entry on our page for Stickybacks in Ireland for full details.
+Harry Lloyd traded as Mr Stickyback in Dublin, Glasgow and Leicester.
+We have given the firm their own page on the site.
 Below is a large stickyback photograph, almost postcard sized at 4.8in x 2.4 in, of an unknown young man in straw hat with cane.
 In the right hand edge of the photograph is a sign board with the legend "Royal Studios 98 New Street B'Ham 318 218".
-This photograph is roughly hand cut from a roll of photographic paper, the reverse is blank - the numbers may suggest this dates from 1918
+This photograph is roughly hand cut from a roll of photographic paper, the reverse is blank - the numbers may suggest this dates from 1918.

 Address: 206 Maryvale Road, Bourneville, Birmingham